 It's been a wonderful journey.
 Mindfulness when it comes to Nature is now a way of life for me.
 It completely revitalizes my spirit."

 You can start to become mindful immediately, tomorrow morning.

 The everyday personal chores that you take for granted, such as washing your face, brushing your teeth, or making your morning coffee can easily become mindfulness exercises.

-Janet Hinton, a member of Unity Church Of Sedona, said, "You can take just one minute...just 60 seconds of intentional awareness...to focus on each of the little chores you include in your morning wake-up ritual.
+Janet Hinton, a wellness consultant and member of Unity Church Of Sedona, said, "You can take just one minute...just 60 seconds of intentional awareness...to focus on each of the little chores you include in your morning wake-up ritual.

 Mindfulness can start in the shower when you feel the water on your skin.
 Turn the handle to make it hotter or cooler.
 Focus another minute on the scent of your shampoo.
 For 60 seconds, watch and feel how your brush glides through your hair.
 Pay attention to the sound your toothbrush makes.

 Instead of running on auto-pilot, and thinking about the upcoming stresses of the day, give your attention to the present sensations of the physical aspects of your morning routine.

 This is a wonderful start for both your day, and for building the habit of mindfulness.